 Girl members transferring between December 1 and May 1 of each year should be advised that any cookie sales and proceeds stay with the troop that sold the cookies.
 GSSEM will make every effort to ensure girls receive all Cookie Program rewards from total sales.

 Money does not belong to any individual girl members.
-Thus, if one girl transfers to another troop, money doesn't transfer with her.
-If a troop divides into two troops, the money and materials of the original troop should be divided between the two troops in proportion to the number of girls moving into each new troop.
-The troop leader should contact their member support specialist to inform them of the split and obtain new troop number(s), if necessary.
+Thus, if one girl transfers to another troop, money does not transfer along with her.
+If a troop is divided into two troops, the money, and materials of the original troop should be divided between the two troops in proportion to the number of girls moving into each new troop.
+The troop leader should contact their Member Support Specialist to inform them of the split and obtain new troop number(s), if necessary.

-If one or more troops merge, the money and materials of each troop involved should be combined.
-Troop leader(s) should contact their member support specialist regarding the merger and which troop is disbanding.
+If one or more troops merge, the money and material of each troop involved should be combined.
+Troop leader(s) should contact their Member Support Specialist regarding the merger and which troop is disbanding.

 When a troop disbands, any unused Girl Scout money left in the account becomes the property of the Girl Scouts of Southeastern Michigan.
 Troop funds are not the property of any individual member.
-Before disbanding, ask your girls how they want to pay it forward.
-They may decide to donate any unused funds to their service unit, to another troop, or to pay for Girl Scout activities for the remainder of the time the troop remains active.
-Activities can also include purchasing materials to support another organization through Take Action projects.
+Before disbanding, ask them how they want to pay it forward.
+They may decide to donate any unused funds to another troop or to pay for Girl Scout activities for the remainder of the time the troop remains active.
+Activities can also include purchasing materials to support another (non-profit) organization through Take Action projects.

-If troop leaders haven't been able to identify new troop leadership prior to disbanding, troop leaders should contact all troop caregivers to inform them of their decision to no longer lead the troop and make one last attempt to recruit caregivers to serve as troop leaders.
-If a final attempt to identify new leadership is unsuccessful, troop leader should contact their member support specialist for support with additional alternatives to keep the troop from disbanding.
-If girls are interested in troop participation, the Member Support team will then communicate with caregivers and work to place the girls in a new troop.
+If troop leaders have not been able to identify new troop leadership before disbanding, troop leaders should contact all troop caregivers to inform them of their decision to no longer lead the troop and make one last attempt to recruit caregivers to serve as troop leaders.
+If a final effort to identify new leadership is unsuccessful, the troop leader should contact their Member Support Specialist for support with additional alternatives to keep the troop from disbanding.
+If youth members are interested in troop participation, the GSSEM Member Support team will then communicate with caregivers and work to place them in a new troop.

-Prior to officially disbanding, troop leaders should fill out the Disbanding Troop Checklist at www.gssem.org/disbandingtroop to ensure they've completed all the necessary steps for disbanding a Girl Scout troop, including attempting to identify new troop leadership at a caregiver meeting, indicating what will be done with troop funds, and what will be done with troop supplies.
+Prior to officially disbanding, troop leaders should fill out the Disbanding Troop Checklist to ensure they have completed all the necessary steps for disbanding a Girl Scout troop.

 Please note that the use of the remaining troop funds must be a girl-led decision by current girl members.
 Funds may not be spent on girls who are not registered in the current membership year.
-According to Girl Scouts of Southeastern Michigan and GSUSA policy (and to avoid having to pay taxes to the IRS), troop funds may not be refunded or paid out directly to girls or adults.
+Please remember that according to Girl Scouts of Southeastern Michigan and GSUSA policy (and to avoid having to pay taxes to the IRS), troop funds may not be refunded or paid out directly to girls or adults.

 Prior to closing the troop/group bank account, be sure all checks and other debits have cleared the account before you close it.
 Remember, you may need to close the bank account in person, so work with the troop/group's authorized signers to find time to get together to close the account.